India to continue rebel peace accord push in troubled areas

 On Jan.
 28, Gobinda Basumatary, one of the leaders who signed the accord, said that it would “bring peace after three decades.
 Since enough of autonomy is given to us as part of the accord, the demand for a separate Bodo state is no longer necessary.”

-On Thursday, the Bodo tribespeople lit up 70,000 oil lamps in their homes rejoicing in relief from long-simmering land and ethnic disputes in the region.
+On Thursday, the Bodo tribespeople lit 70,000 oil lamps in their homes rejoicing in relief from long-simmering land and ethnic disputes in the region.

 “I can understand your feelings when you decided to bid adieu to your guns, bombs and pistols and return to normal life.
 I will ensure that no thorn shall hurt you now in the road to peace,” Modi said.